 10 September 2019

-This Bill aims to reform the House of Lords by introducing elections for its Members, placing a cap on the total number of voting Lords at 292, and removing all hereditary peers from the Lords.
-It also includes related provisions to support these changes.
-In short, it moves the Lords from an appointment-based system to an elected one, with a defined size for the chamber of voting members.
+This bill would reform the House of Lords by introducing elections for its Members, setting a cap of 292 voting Members, and removing all remaining hereditary peers from the voting membership.
+It also includes other related reform provisions described as the bill’s “connected purposes.”

 Generated 21 February 2026